 They drove along the Rim of the World Highway, inching their way toward Lake Arrowhead through fog and drizzle in the San Bernardino Mountains, north of Los Angeles, Calif.

 By now, Jaroldeen was so agitated, she was certain she was being kidnapped by her daughter.
-Still not convinced this could be worth the trouble, Carolyn parked next to a small stone church and announced they would need to walk along a path, through huge, black-green evergreens and over a thick blanket of old pine needles.
+Still not convinced this could be worth the trouble, she kept her mouth shut while Carolyn parked next to a small stone church and announced they would need to walk along a path, through huge, black-green evergreens and over a thick blanket of old pine needles.

 Just as they turned the corner, Jaroldeen stopped dead—literally gasping in amazement.
 “There before me was a most incredible and glorious sight!
 So unexpected and unimagined.”

 From the top of the mountain, sloping down several acres across folds and valleys, between the trees and bushes, following the natural flow of the terrain, were rivers of daffodils in radiant bloom.
 Every color of the spectrum of yellow-blazed like a carpet before them.

 Why?
 How?
 Her mind flooded with questions for how this could be.

 The Daffodil Garden is the handiwork of one woman.
 A former Los Angeles High School art teacher, Gene Bauer, with her husband, still lives on the property.
 Their small home (rebuilt after having been destroyed by fire two times) fits perfectly into the scene in the midst of all the glory.